wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : Well it's not for normal people is it?
 Membership will only be offered to the very very wealthy.
 I've already had interest from some very high profile poshos.
 It only needs a few very rich old blokes to make ME a very rich young bloke, do you see?
 It's a win win.

-- We see Chris appear at the side of the curtains
+- We see Chris appear at the side of the curtains dressed for his holiday

 **_Roxy Belmeadows_** : Mmm, well we're able to speak now with Councillor Chris O'Really, via video link from his, err, yacht?
 Thanks for taking the time to speak to us, I know you're incredibly busy.